audacity/audacity-support/nyquist-plugins/effect-plugins/filters-and-eq.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 A low pass filter with a low frequency oscillator (LFO).
 A low pass filter attenuates frequencies above a given cut-off point.
-The LFO in this plug-in modulates the cut-off frequency up and down, like on an electronic synthesizer.
+The LFO in this plugin modulates the cut-off frequency up and down, like on an electronic synthesizer.

 Parameters: